CESNET/ExaFS-deploy/README.md

 ## Introductory Notes

 * The Ansible playbooks currently expect the target OS to be RPM-based – RHEL 9 or Rocky Linux.
-Support for other operating systems is in progress.
+Support for other operating systems is work in progress.
 * Services are installed under the root account, with possible privilege escalation to the `deploy` user.
 * You must set up an SSH key on the target server and have Ansible installed to run the playbook.